Good execution practice keeps testing focused, repeatable, and useful for release decisions.

 Add notes and attachments while the context is fresh.
 Use step-level notes when the issue belongs to a specific step.

-#Manage Ownership
+Manage Ownership

-- Assign test cases to the people best placed to execute them.
+Section titled “Manage Ownership”- Assign test cases to the people best placed to execute them.

 - Reassign work when availability changes.